Peatland: Global distribution

-Mires, although at their greatest extent at high latitudes in the Northern Hemisphere, are found around the globe.
-Estimating the extent of mire land cover worldwide is difficult due to the varying accuracy and methodologies of land surveys from many countries.
+Peatlands are found around the globe, although are at their greatest extent at high latitudes in the Northern Hemisphere.
+Peatlands are estimated to cover around 3% of the globe's surface, although estimating the extent of their cover worldwide is difficult due to the varying accuracy and methodologies of land surveys from many countries.
 Mires occur wherever conditions are right for peat accumulation: largely where organic matter is constantly waterlogged.
-Hence the distribution of mires is dependent on topography, climate, parent material, biota, and time.
-The type of mire – bog, fen, marsh or swamp – depends also on each of these factors.
+Hence the distribution of mires is dependent on topography, climate, parent material, biota and time.
+The type of mire—bog, fen, marsh or swamp—depends also on each of these factors.

-The largest accumulations of mires constitute of around 64% of global peatlands and are found in the temperate, boreal and subarctic zones of the Northern Hemisphere.
-Mires are usually shallow in polar regions because of the slow rate of accumulation of dead organic matter and is often known to contain permafrost.
+The largest accumulation of mires constitutes around 64% of global peatlands and is found in the temperate, boreal and subarctic zones of the Northern Hemisphere.
+Mires are usually shallow in polar regions because of the slow rate of accumulation of dead organic matter, and often contain permafrost and palsas.
 Very large swathes of Canada, northern Europe and northern Russia are covered by boreal mires.
-In temperate areas mires are typically more scattered due to historical drainage and peat extraction but can cover large areas.
+In temperate zones mires are typically more scattered due to historical drainage and peat extraction, but can cover large areas.
 One example is blanket bog where precipitation is very high i.e., in maritime climates inland near the coasts of the north-east and south Pacific, and the north-west and north-east Atlantic.
 In the sub-tropics, mires are rare and restricted to the wettest areas.

-Mires can be extensive in the tropics, typically underlying tropical rainforest (for example, in Kalimantan).
+Mires can be extensive in the tropics, typically underlying tropical rainforest (for example, in Kalimantan, the Congo Basin and Amazon basin).
 Tropical peat formation is known to occur in coastal mangroves as well as in areas of high altitude.
 Tropical mires largely form where high precipitation is combined with poor conditions for drainage.
 Tropical mires account for around 11% of peatlands globally (more than half of which can be found in Southeast Asia), and are most commonly found at low altitudes, although they can also be found in mountainous regions, for example in South America, Africa and Papua New Guinea.
-Recently, the world's largest tropical mire was found in the Central Congo Basin, covering 145,500 square kilometres and it may store up to 1013 kg of carbon.
+Indonesia, particularly on the islands of Sumatra, Kalimantan and Papua, has one of the largest peatlands in the world, with an area of about 24 million hectares.
+These peatlands play an important role in global carbon storage and have very high biodiversity.
+However, peatlands in Indonesia also face major threats from deforestation and forest fires.
+In the early 21st century, the world's largest tropical mire was found in the Central Congo Basin, covering 145,500 km2 and storing up to 1013 kg of carbon.

-Mires have declined globally due to drainage for agriculture, forestry, and for peat harvesting.
-For example, more than 50% of original European mire area which is more than 300,000 square kilometers has been lost.
+The total area of mires has declined globally due to drainage for agriculture, forestry and peat harvesting.
+For example, more than 50% of the original European mire area which is more than 300,000 km2 has been lost.
 Some of the largest losses have been in Russia, Finland, the Netherlands, the United Kingdom, Poland and Belarus.
+A catalog of the peat research collection at the University of Minnesota Duluth provides references to research on worldwide peat and peatlands.